Illinois Schools Struggle To Fill Teaching Vacancies; One District Hires International Teachers To Meet The Needs

 It’s all part of the multilingual visiting international teacher program.

-According to the state’s website, the Illinois State Board of Education can sponsor teachers from other countries, also known as visiting international teachers.READ MORE: Two Injured, One In Critical Condition, In Humboldt Park Shooting
+According to the state’s website, the Illinois State Board of Education can sponsor teachers from other countries, also known as visiting international teachers.READ MORE: At Least 10 Killed, 61 Wounded In Weekend Shootings Across Chicago

 “It is a three- to five-year program, and it is a cultural exchange program.
 So, the teachers will also learn about America, and the kids will also learn about their country,” she said.